hlascelles/karina_personal_website/pages/goals.md

   image: airbnb.jpg
   title: Become a superhost
   dates: May 2018 - Sep 2018
   text: Ever wondered what the superhost label means on AirBnB?
 At the moment in my life when I was living alone and had flexible work hours, I decided to find out!
 It was a fun journey of meeting people from different walks of life, chatting late into the night over a bottle of wine, surprising my guests with a smell of pancakes in the morning.
-I got the label.
+I got the superhost label!
 - url: /misc/phd-survival-guide/
   image: phd.jpg
   title: <a href="/misc/phd-survival-guide/" target="_self">Get a PhD</a>